SAP/fundamental-tools/doc/app.md

 - Standard ui components' templates (default ui configurations) can be pure HTML, pure JS or the combination of both.
 It depends on ui framework and standard usage pattern can be easy changed (custom ui configurations).

-- Generic and custom Value Helps are supported by `shlp` custom attribute: [abap-value-help](../abap-value-help/README.md)
+- Generic and custom Value Helps can be generated and adapted in design time, or dynamically generated in run-time.
+Can be attched to any ui component by `shlp` custom attribute: [abap-value-help](../abap-value-help/README.md)

 One example with input, datepicker and checkbox: